JackPikatea/pikatea-documentation/docs/AssemblyGuides/pikatea-macropad-fk1-kit-assembly-guide.md

 If everything works, Congrats!
 You did it!

 ## Troubleshooting
+Q: The rotatary encoder rotation doesn't work.
+A: The set of 3 pins on the rotary encoder control the directional/rotational control of the knob.
+Reflow the set of 3 pins so they have a solid connection.

 Please ask on discord or email support if you have any other issues in regards to the assembly process.

 <Footer/>